What is a Light Chemical Peel?

 Light Chemical Peel Treatments

-There are many different types of solutions that can be used for an effective light chemical peel, and can be customized to your skin’s specific needs.
+There are many different solutions that can be used for an effective light chemical peel, and can be customized to your skin’s specific needs.
 Our skincare specialists can help you choose from the following options.

 This alpha-hydroxy acid derived from sugar cane and fruit can be a regular part of your at-home regimen, but a more concentrated version can produce great results during a chemical peel.
 This treatment can reduce fine lines and sun damage, also improving tone and texture if you experience dryness.
 A glycolic acid treatment results in little flaking or peeling and requires minimal downtime, making it a great addition to your regular regimen.
 We recommend patients undergo a series of four treatments spaced three weeks apart for best results.